ThakkarVidhi/tv-script-gen/README.md

     Launch Jupyter Notebook and open `tv_script_generator.ipynb`:

 2. **Train the Model (Optional)**
     If you want to train the model from scratch instead of using pre-trained weights, run the training cells in the notebook.
-This      will process the Seinfeld dataset and train an RNN model using         PyTorch.
+This will process the Seinfeld dataset and train an RNN model using PyTorch **with CUDA acceleration** if available.

 3. **Generate a Seinfeld Dialogue**
     Once the model is trained or pre-trained weights are loaded, execute the generation cells to create new TV script dialogues.
 Modify the prompt to start the conversation.
     Example usage:
     ```bash
     generated_script = generate_script("Jerry: So I was thinking...", length=100, temperature=0.8)